US teams to play in European snow volleyball tour

 Still, they are plowing ahead.

-After a demonstration at this February's Olympics in Pyeongchang, the European governing body held its first snow championships in March.
+After a demonstration at February's Olympics in Pyeongchang, South Korea, the European governing body held its first snow championships in March.
 With its 2018-19 tour starting this weekend in Moscow it has invited teams from the United States to compete.
 (Teams from Kazakhstan and Brazil were also offered wild-card entries.)

 Knowing that he spent time in Russia and would make a good ambassador, USA Volleyball chief Jamie Davis called Ball, who remains active as a coach and a semi-pro grass and beach volleyball player.
 He pulled together a team with Will Robbins, Kevin Owens and Tomas Goldsmith.